loveland/support/_articles/user-permissions.md

 intro: You can customize the permissions levels of people invited to your account
 title: User Permissions
 ---
+This feature is unavailable to Starter accounts.

-If you have a Site Control Group Account, you can customize the permissions levels of people you invite to your Site Control account.
+If you have a Site Control Pro Account, you can customize the permissions levels of people you invite to your Site Control account.
 Here are the definitions of the various permissions levels:

 **Manager:**
 Full permission to edit data, create and delete maps, survey properties.
 Full access to the account, except for billing.
 You can have multiple managers.